Exponential Regression Exponential Regression

 What is Exponential Regression?

-It is a model that explains processes that experiences growth at a double rate.
-It is used for situations where the growth begins slowly but rapidly speeds up without bounds or where the decay starts rapidly but slows down to get to zero.
+It is a model that explains processes that experiences growth/decay at a double rate.
+It is used for situations where the change begins slowly but rapidly speeds up without bounds.

 y = ab^x

-It refers to the process of arriving at an equation for the exponential curve that best fits a set of data.
-This regression is very similar to linear regression, where we try to arrive at an equation for the (straight) line that best fits a set of data.
+It is the process of arriving at an equation for the exponential curve that best exhibits a set of data.
+This regression type is very similar to linear regression, where you try to arrive at an equation for the (straight) line that best exhibits a set of data.

 Often, we come across situations where a set of data doesn’t follow a straight line or a parabola.
 In such situations, the exponential curve is generally the best fit.
 This includes situations where there is slow growth initially and then a quick acceleration of growth, or in situations where there is rapid decay initially and then a sudden deceleration of decay.